 What is the best island in Azores for hiking?

-Well, roughly a third of the trails (28) are in São Miguel, the largest island in the archipelago.
-There’s a bit of everything for everyone.
+Well, roughly a third of the trails in Azores are located in São Miguel, the largest island in the archipelago, but there’s a bit of everything for everyone.

 If you’re an avid hiker and heading for smaller islands, Corvo, Faial, and Santa Maria have the best trails-to-size ratio (a metric I just came up with).
 On the other hand, Terceira, and Pico have the lower number of trails in proportion to their size.